Al-Maktaba al-Shamela

-Al-Maktaba al-Shamela (المكتبة الشاملة) is an Arabic digital library computer software and website which was first launched in April 2005.
+Al-Maktaba al-Shamela (المكتبة الشاملة) or shortly Shamila Library is an Arabic digital library computer software and website which was first launched in April 2005.
 Users can read more than a hundred digitized books in the Arabic language.
 The digital library has also been made into applications for Android and iOS devices.

 History

 The first version of Al-Maktaba Al-Shamela was released in April 2005 without the ability for users to upload digitized books to the library.
 It was formerly known as Al-Mawsu'at Al-Shamela (The Comprehensive Encyclopedia) and was created by a member of an online forum that was dedicated to members of the Ahl al-Hadith religious community.
 Then in January 2006, a new update was released allowing books to be deleted or added to libraries.
 In 2008, features were added for easier photocopying books to digital format.

 The official website for Al-Maktaba Al-Shamela was launched in 2012, for users who intend on reading books without downloading anything to their devices.
 Around the same time, a mobile port was released for Android and iOS devices.
 The website received patronage from officials from the government of Riyadh in 2012 as well.